farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 #### Success at a major cost

-Second is <a id="_idTextAnchor007"></a>**success at a major cost**.
+Second is **success at a major cost**.
 You do what you set out to do, but there’s a significant price to be paid—the situation gets worse or more complicated.
 GM, you can either declare this is the result or can offer it in place of failure.
 Both options are good and useful in different situations.

 Ethan fails his roll and the GM says, “You hear the click of the last tumbler falling into place.
 It’s echoed by the click of the hammer on a revolver as the guard tells you to put your hands in the air.”
 The major cost here is the confrontation with a guard he’d hoped to avoid.